Grix

 Basic grix system

 The basic grix system can hold a maximum of 12 columns.
-To use them, simly add some elements into a div with a class named
+To use them, simly add

-.
-This grix class needs a breakpoint and a number to show the number of columns you want.
+grix class needs a breakpoint and a number to show

-You can overpass the number of columns in your grix div, as in the exemple below we have 5 columns into a xs4 grix, so the 5th is
+You can overpass the amount of columns in your grix div, as in the exemple below we have 5

-gone at the 2nd line.
+columns into a xs4 grix, so the 5th is gone at the 2nd line.

 Responsive